Testing a 95 GeV Scalar at the CEPC with Machine Learning: Abstract

 \section{Abstract}

 Several possible excesses around $95\,$GeV hint at an additional light scalar beyond the Standard Model.
 We examine the capability of the CEPC to test this hypothesis in the Higgsstrahlung channel $e^{+}e^{-}\!\to ZS$ with $Z\!\to\mu^{+}\mu^{-}$ and $S\!\to\tau^{+}\tau^{-}$.
 Full detector simulation shows that the optimal center-of-mass energy to study the 95 GeV light scalar is 210 GeV.
 A deep neural network classifier reduces the luminosity required for discovery by half.
-At $L=500$\,fb$^{-1}$, the CEPC can probe signal strengths down to $\mu_{\tau\tau}^{ZS} = 0.116$ (0.150) for $\sqrt{s}=210$ (240)\,GeV.
-A complete $5\sigma$ coverage of all surviving samples in the flipped N2HDM requires $L = 0.9$ (1.4)\,ab$^{-1}$ at the corresponding energies.
+At $L = 20~\mathrm{ab}^{-1}$, the CEPC's $5\sigma$ sensitivity to the signal strength $\mu_{\tau\tau}^{ZS}$ reaches 0.016 and 0.020 for $\sqrt{s} = 210$ GeV and 240 GeV, respectively.
+The corresponding thresholds for a 5\% precision measurement are $\mu_{\tau\tau}^{ZS} > 0.10$ and $>0.12$.
+At $\sqrt{s}=210$ GeV (240 GeV), $5\sigma$ coverage of all N2HDM-Flipped samples with $\chi^2_{h_{95}}<7.82$ requires $L=800\ \mathrm{fb}^{-1}$ (1.22 $\mathrm{ab}^{-1}$).
 These results establish a 210\,GeV run, augmented by machine-learning selection, as the most efficient strategy to confirm or refute the 95\,GeV excess at future lepton colliders.